Recommendation systems and machine learning: approaches and case studies

 Top recommendation systems

-Nowadays, all major digital service providers and ecommerce enterprises rely on recommendation systems in a variety of use cases to deliver a customized user experience and enhance sales performance or advertising revenues.
+Nowadays, all major digital service providers and ecommerce enterprises rely on large-scale recommendation systems in a variety of use cases to deliver a customized user experience and enhance sales performance or advertising revenues.

 Amazon leverages a recommendation algorithm for products or search results, combining in-site suggestions based on several strategies (recommended for you, bought together, recently viewed, etc.) with off-site recommendations via email.
 The ecommerce leader deployed its collaborative filtering-based recommender engine between 2011 and 2012, recording an outstanding 29% sales increase in the second fiscal quarter of 2012.
 However, Amazon is now shifting from item-based collaborative filtering (users who bought A also bought B) to a system based on autoencoder neural networks.